Archie Meets the Punisher: Background

 All-American teenager Archie Andrews first appeared in a backup feature in the adventure comic Pep Comics #22, published by MLJ Magazines in December 1941.
 Archie was popular enough to receive a dedicated monthly comic series less than a year after his debut.
 This started a trend of teen humor comic books and the publisher renamed itself after the character in 1947.
 By the early 1950s, the character's appeal warranted seven concurrent monthly comic titles.
 Over the next four decades, Archie Comics Publications rarely published material outside the teen humor genre, and most of its attempts to do so were short-lived and commercially unsuccessful.
 By the 1990s, Archie had a strong presence in magazine outlets such as supermarkets, but was struggling in comic specialty shops where the clientele was more interested in adventure stories.

-The murderous vigilante Punisher first appeared as an antagonist in The Amazing Spider-Man #129, published by Marvel Comics in February 1974.
+The murderous vigilante the Punisher first appeared as an antagonist in The Amazing Spider-Man #129, published by Marvel Comics in February 1974.
 Fans found the character interesting and he continued to guest star in other Marvel comics.
 In 1987, Marvel gave him an ongoing series, The Punisher, which became one of Marvel's biggest successes of the decade.
 By the mid-1990s, Punisher had become one of Marvel's most popular characters and was appearing in three concurrent monthly comic titles.